tacticdemonic/sb-logger-extension/IMPLEMENTATION_GUIDE.md

 2. **LEFT-CLICK** on a Matchbook stake indicator
 3. Check console for "Storage verification PASSED" log
 4. Navigate to Matchbook and verify stakes auto-fill in the betting slip
-5. Console should show "SB Logger: Stake placement successful" after successful auto-fill
+5. Console should show "Surebet Helper: Stake placement successful" after successful auto-fill

 **Success Criteria**:
 - Storage verification passes on Surebet